Using IP Reputation Data from Operation Synergia in Your Botnet Firewall Rules

 done < /etc/firewall/synergia3_ips.txt

-Schedule this via cron or a systemd timer at your chosen refresh interval.
+Schedule that with cron or a systemd timer at your chosen refresh interval.

 Loading Synergia addresses as a pfSense alias